philiptran218/Dungeon_Mania_Specification/README.md

 </td>
 <td>
-Where <code>dungeonId</code> is the unique identifier for the dungeon, <code>dungeonName</code> is the name of the dungeon map being used (i.e. `maze.json`), and <code>buildables</code> is a list of buildable item types that the player can build, given their current inventory.
+Where <code>dungeonId</code> is the unique identifier for the dungeon, <code>dungeonName</code> is the name of the dungeon map being used (i.e. `maze.json`), and <code>buildables</code> is a list of buildable item types that the player can build, given their current inventory. <code>goals</code> is a string containing the goals yet to be completed (see Section 9).
+An empty string denotes the game has been won.
 </td>

 <tr>